nsaranga/cricketstats/README.md

 5. The first time you run this script it will take about 30-40 seconds because it is indexing file names, after that each search should take 6-7 seconds to complete.
 This of course will vary based on your CPU.

 ## What can this module do?
+### Features:
+- Analyse players/teams across finegrained parameters.
+- Analyse matchups of player/team against particular players/teams or a group eg. by bowling style, batter handedness.
+- Analyse the progression players/team performance across innings.
+- Analyse distributions of stats according to innings, to create predictive models of player and team performance.

 This is essentially a module you can import into any python script to collect statistics from cricsheet json files.

 This script can find team and player statistics along any of the following parameters: date interval, match type, overs interval, innings, opposition players, opposition teams, venue, event, match result, batting position and more.